Practical guide: when to use ChatGPT, Claude, or Perplexity

 ChatGPT's cross-conversation memory makes it perfect for projects where you work step-by-step and want to maintain context between sessions.

-Example prompt ChatGPT (ad copy)
+Example ChatGPT prompt (ad copy)

 Scenario: You need to write Facebook ads for an e-commerce client